natureThecoder/alx-low_level_programming/0x00-hello_world/README.md

-This is a script that compiles a C file but does not link.
+script that generates the assembly code